November 2019 Agenda—Clinton Township, Michigan

 The topics align ALMOST perfectly with the curriculum I teach.

-This is what I am using in my class.
-It is a fast and convenient way to access a students docs, slides, sites, photos, or uploaded videos!
-Set up a Google account for each student so they log in once and save to the cloud.
+Google Folders/Google Classroom – Set up a Google account for each student so they log in once and save to the cloud.
+Allows Collaborative projects in Docs & Slides.
 Easy to share whole folder once with parents, then everything in the folder will be visible to them.
+To see how to use Google Classroom view Mobile Learning in the Classroom.

 What aspects of digital citizenship need to be addressed when conducting formative assessments with your students?